zrthxn/impl-tx/README.md

 # Implement Transformer
-An attempt to implement a Transformer model in PyTorch, purely for the sake of deeper understanding of the architecture and the internals.
+An attempt to implement a Transformer model in PyTorch, purely for the sake of deeper understanding of the architecture and the internals. **Definitely not for production use.**

 ## Setup